flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

     - 3: Selected speed in the FCU
     - 4: &alpha;~prot~ limit
         - this speed is maintained when side stick is neutral
-        - if sidestick if deflected aft this will eventually activate &alpha;~floor~ A/THR protection - see [Alpha Floor Protection](#alpha-floor-protection)
+        - if sidestick is deflected aft this will eventually activate &alpha;~floor~ A/THR protection - see [Alpha Floor Protection](#alpha-floor-protection)
     - 5: &alpha;~max~ is the speed with the maximum angle of attack (AoA) the aircraft will allow
         - this speed is maintained when side stick is deflected fully aft
         - it has a small margin before reaching the stall AoA